Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Evaluating Generalization

-When combining the prediction of the analytical model with a learned error-term, the resulting model thus suffers from the same issues as the other network-based variants.
-The decline is however less pronounced than for \textit{neural}, especially for predicting translations and only starts after $50\frac{mm}{s}$.
+When combining the prediction of the analytical model with a learned error-term and training only on one push velocity, the resulting model suffers from the same issues as the other network-based variants.
+The decline is however less pronounced than for \textit{neural}, and only starts after $50\frac{mm}{s}$.
 A possible reason for this is that the error-correction term is rather small compared to the output of the analytical model.
 This means that the weights with which the action enters the computation of the error term are smaller than for \textit{neural}, \textit{simple} or \textit{neural dyn}.

-In \ref{sec:results-exp5}, we show that the error-prediction can also be made more robust to higher velocities by normalizing the push action before using it as input to the error-prediction.
+Interestingly, adding a second training velocity completely changes the picture and makes \textit{error} perform on par with or even better than \textit{hybrid}.
+Our hypothesis is that seeing different velocities during training prevents the error term from overfitting to the input action and minimizes the effect of the action magnitude on the predicted error-term.
+In Section~\ref{sec:results-exp5}, we show that for training on only one push velocity, \textit{error} can also be made more robust to higher velocities by normalizing the push action before using it as input to the error-prediction.

+While the \textit{physics} baseline performs better than the models trained on low push velocities, it predictions also get worse on higher push velocities.
+The main reason for this is that the quasi-static assumption of the model is violated: For pushes faster than 20\,$\frac{mm}{s}$, the object gets accelerated and can continue sliding even after contact to the pusher was lost.

+How different the dynamics of pushing are between the quasi-static and this dynamic behaviour also becomes apparent when we include the push velocity 50\,$\frac{mm}{s}$ in the training data for our learned models: They all extrapolate much better to higher velocities and are often able to outperform the \textit{physics} baseline.
+This increase of performance for fast pushes however only extends to the slowest push velocity (10\,$\frac{mm}{s}$) for \textit{hybrid}, whereas all other models perform slightly worse than their counterparts that were only trained on one push velocity.

+We also still see that with increasing push velocities, the variants \textit{simple}, \textit{neural} and \textit{neural dyn} make significantly larger errors for predicting the translation of the object than \textit{hybrid} and \textit{error}.
+Interestingly, for predicting the object rotation, all models except for \textit{neural dyn} perform extremely well, with \textit{hybrid} even doing slightly worse than the others.
+A possible reason for this difference between translation and rotation could be that the magnitude of rotations does not increase as strongly with the push velocity as the magnitude of translations: The average rotation increases from 1.4$^{\circ}$ on 10\,$\frac{mm}{s}$ pushes to 14.4$^{\circ}$ on 300\,$\frac{mm}{s}$ pushes, whereas translation increases from 2.1 to 24.8\,mm.
+The models therefore need to change their predicted rotations less in response to higher push velocities than they have to for translation.